Castra Alteium: Development

 The mild climate, the rolling hills and fertile loess soil made the region attractive for settlers from an early period.
 The first signs of settlement in the Alzey area can already be found from the Neolithic period (Linear Pottery culture).
 Later, peoples of the Michelsberg culture settled here.
 Towards the end of the 2nd millennium BC.
 Illyrians (Urnfield culture) immigrated to the area around Alzey.
 From the early La Tène period the Alzey region was populated by Celts.
-When the Romans occupied the region around the year 50 BC. they founda small late La Tène settlement, which was probably inhabited by members of the Treveri and Mediomatrici tribes.
+When the Romans occupied the region around the year 50 BC. they found a small late La Tène settlement, which was probably inhabited by members of the Treveri and Mediomatrici tribes.
 There was probably a Celtic settlement on the Selz ford at the intersection of two busy trackways.
 Possibly the inhabitants also exploited the nearby sulfur springs.

 With the conquest of Gaul by Julius Caesar the border of the Roman Empire was advanced to the Rhine.
 Legionary camps were built in Bingen, Mainz and Worms during the Augustan Age.
 The Celtic settlements were followed by the Roman Vicus Altiaia, which was founded around the middle of the first century BC.
 In addition to the limes road, which ran along the Rhine, there was another road connection which led from Worms to Bonn via Alzey.
 Under Trajan the region around Alzey experienced its economic and cultural heyday.
 Numerous estates, such as the Roman villa of Wachenheim, supplied the border garrisons with food.